ShehabCE/shehabce.github.io/_posts/2018-10-20-Red-Black-Trees.markdown

 <ol>
 	<li>Each tree has a root node.</li>
 	<li>Each node can have up to 2 children</li>
-	<li>Each node has a left child and a right child.
-Its children can be NIL or can be nodes holding key value.</li>
 	<li>Nodes are ordered in a way where key(left) < key(root) < key(right).</li>
 </ol>